Attention CHOP clinicians: patient education should be printed and assigned via EPIC's Teaching Library.

 • Waterproof permanent marker or pen

-Instructions for taping the NG tube:
+Taping the NG tube:

 • It is important to secure the tube with tape to prevent it from falling out or moving out of place.